-- 6. The practical examination of all semesters shall be conducted by the University as prescribed.
-Practical examination of all the Add-on courses of all semesters will be conducted by the College/Institution/University Department. - 7.
-The examinations specified in Para 27 shall be held twice in a year at such places and on such dates as may be prescribed by the University.
+6. The practical examination of all semesters shall be conducted by the University as prescribed.
+Practical examination of all the Add-on courses of all semesters will be conducted by the College/Institution/University Department.

-8. An applicant to an examination specified in Para 27 shall pursue a regular course of study in courses prescribed for the examination concerned for not less than one semester in a particular semester in a College/Institute/University Department.
+7.An applicant to an examination specified in Para 26 shall pursue a regular course of study in courses prescribed for the examination concerned for not less than one semester in a particular semester in a College/Institute/University Department.

-Provided that the student shall be eligible to appear for examination if:-
+Provided that the student shall be eligible to appear for examination if

-- a) he/she satisfies the conditions in the table of eligibility of admission and promotion to higher semester and the provisions there under. - b) he/she complies with the provisions of the Ordinance pertaining to the Examination in general from time to time. - c) he/she has prosecuted a regular course of study in a College Institute/University Department affiliated to the University. - d) he/she has in the opinion of the Principal/ Director/Head of Department shown satisfactory progress in his/her studies. - 9.
-Without prejudice to the provisions of Ordinance No. 6 shall be applicable in mutatis-mutandis to every collegiate/non-collegiate student. - 10.
+- a. he/she satisfies the conditions in the table of eligibility of admission and promotion to higher semester and the provisions there under. - b. he/she complies with the provisions of the Ordinance pertaining to the Examination in general from time to time. - c. he/she has prosecuted a regular course of study in a College Institute/University Department affiliated to the University. - d. he/she has in the opinion of the Principal/ Director/Head of Department shown satisfactory progress in his/her studies.

+- 8. Without prejudice to the provisions of Ordinance No. 6 shall be applicable in mutatis-mutandis to every collegiate/non-collegiate student. - 9.
 The fees for each theory examination and practical examination conducted by the University shall be as prescribed by the University, from time to time.

-(A)Ability Enhancement Course :-(AEC)
+(A) Ability Enhancement Course (AEC):

-- 1) Languages (Communication Skills) -There shall be a compulsory course of Communication Skills in English and Second Language for all students in Semester I and II as specified in the scheme of Teaching Learning Evaluation and Examination of various programmes. - 2) Environment Studies :There shall be a Compulsory course titled Environment Studies for Semester-III and Semester-IV for all the students. - There shall be two periods /week for this subject.
+- 1) Languages (Communication Skills): There shall be a compulsory course of Communication Skills in English and Second Language for all students in Semester I and II as specified in the scheme of Teaching Learning Evaluation and Examination of various programmes. - 2) Environment Studies : There shall be a Compulsory course titled Environment Studies for Semester-III and Semester-IV for all the students. - There shall be two periods /week for this subject.
 There will be internal evaluation on the basis of any one or more techniques such as survey report, visit report, assignments, seminar presentations, test, open book test etc. during third semester and student will earn 2 Credits as other credit courses (as shown in Table A) for studying this subject in third semester.
 The college/university department shall send the credits earned by the student before start of third semester examinations to the University.
 It will be reflected in 3rd semester credit grade report. - The Examination of this subject shall be conducted at the end of IV Semester.
 There shall be a Theory examination of 70 marks and Project Report/ Internal Work/ Survey shall be of 30 marks.
 The total marks for this subject shall be 100.
 The students will earn 2 exam credits which will be reflected in fourth semester credit grade report.

-(B) Skills Enhancement Module (SEM):-
+(B) Skills Enhancement Module (SEM):